michael-sumner/go-make-things/content/products/training.md

 ## Training Topics

-I offer training on a variety of topics.
+Training programs can be customized to include a variety of JavaScript topics.
 They can be mixed-and-matched to meet the unique needs of your team.

 <div class="list-spaced">
 {{%md%}}